secretlycarl/onboarderr/README.md

 git stash pop	# re-applies your changes on top
 ```

+After updating, restart the container to make sure all new changes apply.

 # Future goals

 I've never made a project this complex, or had a project this many people were interested in, so I'm not clear on how the future development for this will go.
 I have some ideas to make it better, but getting this all set up in a way that it's customizable and not just for my machine only was a beast itself.